Detection techniques and investigation of different neutrino experiments: NEUTRINO DETECTION TECHNIQUES

-By detecting the \~{C}erenkov light, in form of a cone, in a large detector with an array of PMTs, the light cone is mapped into a characteristic ring (\textit{See fig. 4}).
+By detecting the Cherenkov light, in form of a cone, in a large detector with an array of PMTs, the light cone is mapped into a characteristic ring(Figure \ref{Fig.4}).
 The ring with clean and sharp outer edge is a muon-ring whereas the fuzzy ring produced by scattering of electrons corresponds to electron neutrino.
-The identification of $\nu_{\tau}$ is more difficult due to the short lifetime of the lepton.
-However, Super-K detected events of $\nu_{\tau}$ using the fact that the $\tau$-lepton decays often produce fast pions in the detector\cite{abe2013evidence}.
+The identification of tau neutrino($\nu_{\tau}$) is more difficult due to the short lifetime of the associated lepton.
+However, Super-K detected events of tau neutrino($\nu_{\tau}$) using the fact that the $\tau$-lepton decays often produce fast pions in the detector\cite{abe2013evidence}.
 From the ring, the properties of the incoming particle can be understood precisely.
 The axis of the cone determines the direction of the particle, and the color of the light gives the particle energy.
-The events in the \textit{fig. 4(a)} and \textit{fig. 4(b)}, recorded in 1998, were reconstructed as a muon with momentum of 603 MeV and as an electron with momentum of 492 MeV, respectively.
+The events in the Figures \ref{Fig.4}(a) and \ref{Fig.4}(b), recorded in 1998 in the Super-Kamiokande(SK) experiment, were reconstructed as a muon with momentum of 603 MeV and as an electron with momentum of 492 MeV, respectively.
+A large number of neutrino experiments employ the Cherenkov detection technique and some of them are SNO, Super-Kamiokande, B-DUNT, ICARUS, IceCube, Kamiokande, KM3NeT, MiniBooNE, NEVOD, T2K and UNO.
+For more details of these experiments, see \cite{adrian2016prototype,aguilarpreprint,avrorin2011gigaton,bellerive2016sudbury,icecube2001icecube,fukuda2003super,haranczyk2017icarus,kindin2015measuring,wilkes2005uno}.